 1. SATA 2.5″ SSD

-SATA 2.5″ SSD has the largest form factor of the three popular SSDs.
+SATA 2.5″ SSD is the most significant form factor among the three popular SSDs.
 It is similar in size to the 2.5″ Hard Disk Drives found on laptops.

-SATA interface is slower than PCIe.
-With the current SATA 3 version, the maximum theoretical speeds of the slot is 6 Gbps or 750 Mega Bytes per second.
+The SATA interface is slower than PCIe.
+With the current SATA 3 version, the maximum theoretical speed of the slot is 6 Gbps or 750 Mega Bytes per second.

 SATA 2.5″ SSDs Require Power!

-SATA 2.5″ SSDs are the only SSDs, among the popular three, that require power!
+SATA 2.5″ SSDs are the only SSDs, among the famous three that require power!

-In order to connect to the motherboard, they require:
+To connect to the motherboard, they require the following:

-- A SATA data cable connected to motherboard on one end and to the SSD drive on the other end.
+- A SATA data cable is connected to the motherboard on one end and the SSD drive on the other.